Parts-of-Four/P4C-Whitepaper/README.md

 ## A Brief History of P4C

-- The P4C community token was conceived initially as a foray into the space by the jewelry brand, Parts of Four.
+- The P4C community token was conceived initially as a foray into the space by [Parts of Four](https://partsof4.com), a jewelry brand.
 It was launched as a Uniswap liquidity pool and the remaining tokens were locked into a Unicrypt vault.

-- Soon after, a decision was made to pivot from a business oriented and profit-driven token to, instead, a community oriented token with a nominal 10% allocation for the team and 15% allocation for the system treasure to fund development ideas and bootstrap engagement.
+- Soon after, a decision was made to pivot from a profit-driven and business oriented token to a community oriented token.

--

-- 3.2 trillion P4C tokens, initially planned to be released over time, are now scheduled to be burnt on an annual basis.
+- 3.2 trillion tokens, initially planned to be released over time, are now scheduled to be burnt on an annual basis.
 The total supply of tokens is now capped at 12.6 billion and will only deflate as we implement various mechanisms in the tokenomics and the NFT economic design space.

 - Massive burn events have already taken place and will continue.
   ![Burn Calendar](images/burn-calendar.png)

-- The token distribution is as follows: 10% team, 15% treasury, 25% liquidity, and 50% community.
+- The token distribution is as follows: 10% for the team, 15% for the system treasure to fund development ideas and bootstrap engagement, 25% liquidity, and 50% community.

   ![Token Distribution](images/token-distribution.png)